francarl/ComfyUI-OnDemand-Loaders/README.md

-# ComfyUI-CivitAI-Loader
+# ComfyUI-OnDemand-Lora-Loader

-This is a custom node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows you to download and apply LoRA models directly from Civitai.
+This is a custom node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows you to download and apply LoRA models directly from Civitai/HuggingFace.
 It simplifies your workflow by managing LoRA downloads automatically, so you don't have to manually download files and place them in the correct folder.

 ## Features

-*   **Automatic Downloading**: Downloads LoRA models from Civitai URLs specified in a configuration file.
+*   **Automatic Downloading**: Downloads LoRA models from Civitai/HuggingFace URLs specified in a configuration file.
 *   **No Re-downloads**: Checks if a LoRA file already exists before attempting to download it.
 *   **Progress Bar**: Displays a progress bar in the console during download.
-*   **Private Model Support**: Access private or early-access models using your Civitai API key.
+*   **Private Model Support**: Access private or early-access models using your Civitai/HuggingFace API key.
 *   **Centralized Configuration**: Manage your list of LoRAs from a simple `config.json` file.
 *   **Seamless Integration**: Functions as a standard LoRA loader node within the ComfyUI interface.